-- Ready to shoot: Has a lens build-in, whereas the EOS M3 requires a separate lens.
+- Ready to shoot: Has a lens build-in, whereas the M3 requires a separate lens.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the EOS M3).
+- Less heavy: Is lighter even though it comes with a build-in lens (unlike the M3).

-- More modern: Is somewhat more recent (announced 8 months after the EOS M3).
+- More modern: Is somewhat more recent (announced 8 months after the M3).